These no-bake Christmas cake pops are festive, fun, and made from mint Oreo cookies. Kids and adults alike love these 5-ingredient pops!

 - Using an ice cream scoop, form balls out of the cookie mixture.
 Lay them out on a flat tray and freeze the balls for about 10 minutes.

-- Melt the chocolate in the microwave, stirring it every 20-30 seconds.
+- Melt the remaining chocolate in the microwave, stirring it every 20-30 seconds.
 Add in the food coloring and stir until well-combined.

 - Keep refrigerated until ready to serve.
 Enjoy!